More than a third of Canadians (37%) say they are agnostic, atheist or profess no religion.

 Across the country, more than one-in-five Canadians (22%, +7) say they attend religious gatherings at least once a week.
 One third (33%, -7) only do so for special events, such as weddings, funerals or baptisms, and three-in-ten (30%, -2) never visit a church, temple or synagogue.

 Almost three-in-ten Canadians who voted for the Conservative Party in 2021 (28%) attend religious services once a week or more often.
 The proportions are lower among those who cast ballots for the Liberal Party (22%) and the New Democratic Party (NDP) (19%) in the last federal election.

 More than half of Canadians (55%, +2) describe themselves as “very spiritual” or “moderately spiritual”—a proportion that rises to 58% among women and to 59% among Canadians aged 18-to-34.

-Results are based on an online study conducted from June 26 to June 28, 2019, among 1,000 adults in Canada.
-The data has been statistically weighted according to Canadian census figures for age, gender and region in Canada.
-The margin of error – which measures sample variability – is +/- 3.1 percentage points, nineteen times out of twenty.
+Methodology: Results are based on an online survey conducted from December 1 to December 3, 2023, among 1,000 adults in Canada.
+The data has been statistically weighted according to Canadian census figures for age, gender and region.
+The margin of error – which measures sample variability – is +/- 3.1 percentage points, 19 times out of 20.

 For more information on this poll, please contact: